kubernetes-retired/external-storage/local-volume/README.md

 1. Partition and format the disks on each node according to your application's requirements.
 2. Mount all the filesystems under one directory per StorageClass.
-The directories are specified in a configmap, see below.
+The directories are specified in a ConfigMap, see below.
 By default, the discovery directory is `/mnt/disks` and storage class is `local-storage`.
 3. Configure the Kubernetes API Server, controller-manager, scheduler, and all kubelets with `KUBE_FEATURE_GATES` as described [above](#enabling-the-alpha-feature-gates).